danishayman/homestay-web-app/README.md

 ## 🔄 Deployment
 <br>
-The website is deployed using Vercel for continuous integration and delivery.
+The website is deployed using <a href="https://vercel.com/">Vercel</a> for continuous integration and delivery.

 <br>